kanso/bootstrap/README.md

 ## Docs

-Until 2.0 is released you can browse the Bootstrap docs locally in the package directory under `bootstrap/docs/index.html`.
+You an browse the Bootstrap docs locally in the package directory under `bootstrap/docs/index.html` or check the website.

+## Upgrading

+### 2.0.2-kanso.1

+The directory structure changed so instead of including lib/bootstrap.less you include less/bootstrap.less.
+You also need to update the sprite image path, see the Icons section above.